 OTBS Book Discussion Groups

 You are invited to join this group of OTBS patrons for a stimulating discussion of some great books.
-The book discussions are held at the Good Samaritan Lutheran Church in Pontiac from 1-3pm..
-The Church is conveniently located at 517 W. Walton Blvd. and is accessible by the SMART bus system.
+The book discussions are held at the Good Samaritan Lutheran Church in Pontiac from 1-3pm.
+The Church is located at 517 W. Walton Blvd.
 For more information on the group, please call OTBS at 248-650-7150.

 If you prefer not to travel, we are happy to offer a virtual book group that requires only a phone call.
-Every month, the group will discuss books via conference call.
-To learn more about this group, please contact Michelle at 248-650-5681.
+To learn more about this group, please contact Alice at 248-650-5681.

 In addition to the collections to which we provide access, the OTBS@RHPL offers a variety of services.
 For more information on the services provided by RHPL to all, take a look at the Services page at www.rhpl.org